How do you recognise a rockstar PR consultant?

 Instead, here’s the common denominator for every prominent talent I’ve ever worked with:

-Rockstar PR consultants don’t need authority to tell them how to succeed.
+The secret: Rockstar PR consultants don’t need any authority to explain to them exactly how to succeed and get things done.

 These individuals seem to have things already figured out – and they turn every task into an opportunity: